St. Clair Tunnel: Locomotives

 In 1923, the GTR was nationalized by Canada's federal government, which then merged the bankrupt railway into the recently formed Canadian National Railway.
 CN also assumed control of Grand Trunk Western as a subsidiary and the tunnel company and continued operations much as before.

-The electric-powered locomotives were retired in 1958 and scrapped in 1959 after CN retired and scrapped its last steam-powered locomotives on trains passing through the tunnel.
-New diesel-powered locomotives did not cause the same problems with air quality in this relatively short tunnel.
+The electric locomotives were retired in 1958 and scrapped in 1959 after CN withdrew its last steam locomotives on trains passing through the tunnel.
+New diesel locomotives did not cause the same air quality problems in this relatively short tunnel.

 Freight cars

-After the Second World War, railways in North America started to see the dimensions of freight cars increase.
+After the World War II, railways in North America started to see the dimensions of freight cars increase.
 Canadian National (identified as CN after 1960) was forced to rely upon rail ferries to carry freight cars, such as hicube boxcars, automobile carriers, certain intermodal cars and chemical tankers, which exceeded the limits of the tunnel's dimensions.

 Recognition

 The tunnel was designated a Civil Engineering Landmark by both the Canadian and the American Societies of Civil Engineers in 1991.

 The tunnel was declared a U.S. National Historic Landmark in 1993.

 The construction of the tunnel has also been recognized as National Historic Event by Parks Canada since 1992, with a plaque at the site.